 Our Sign Language Interpreters

-All of the interpreters we work with are registered with the National Register for Communication Professionals working with Deaf and Disabled people (NRCPD) or Register of British Sign Language Interpreters (RBSLI).
+All the interpreters we work with are registered with the National Register for Communication Professionals working with Deaf and Disabled people (NRCPD) or Register of British Sign Language Interpreters (RBSLI).
 They are all also members of the Visual Language Professionals (VLP) or Association of Sign Language Interpreters (ASLI), and many hold additional memberships.

 All of our interpreters have:

-- Enhanced DBS (formally CRB) checks
+- Enhanced DBS (formerly CRB) checks

 - Personal Indemnity Insurance